Large Language Models provide support for the parallelogram theory of analogy: Do LLMs Produce Better Analogies than Humans?

-{\bf Results.} To compare the responses of LLMs and humans, we calculated the mean of the relational-similarity ratings for each analogy stem ($A$:$B$::$C$).
-Specifically, we weighted the rating of each completion $D$ by how frequently it was produced, equivalent to averaging ratings as if a completion produced 10 times was rated 10 times.
-We computed these means for humans and each LLM, then compared humans to each LLM using paired $t$-tests across all stems.
+For each analogy stem ($A$:$B$::$C$), we calculated the mean of the relational-similarity ratings, weighting each completion $D$ by how frequently it was produced (equivalent to averaging ratings as if a completion produced 10 times was rated 10 times).
+We compared humans to each LLM using paired $t$-tests across all stems.